-The Solar Array project will provide power to the Transportation Testbed, and includes design and installation of an array of photovoltaic panels on a metal support structure, and connection to the power grid.
-Located on the rooftop level of Thunderbird Parkade, the array will harness the sun’s energy, and the electricity produced will charge electric vehicles, create hydrogen, charge a large stationary battery system or feed the grid.
+The Solar Array project will provide power to the Transportation Testbed, and includes the design and installation of an array of photovoltaic panels on a metal support structure and connection to the power grid.
+Located on the rooftop level of Thunderbird Parkade, the array will harness the sun’s energy, and the electricity produced will charge electric vehicles, create hydrogen, charge a large stationary battery system, or feed the grid.

-For more information, visit Hydrogen Refueling: Clean Connected and Safe Transportation Testbed.
+Transportation Testbed: Hydrogen Refueling: Clean Connected and Safe Transportation Testbed

 Campus & Community Planning: Planning and development permit